Kyriosity/read-write/README+/software/QA/README.md

 <h2 align="center">🧪Tests📏🪲</h2>

-_Tests_ and _Testing_ are a CENTERPIECE of QA and <ins>&thinsp;w&thinsp;i&thinsp;d&thinsp;e&thinsp;</ins> umbrella terms for the check of code and its products (including documentation).
+_Tests_ and _Testing_ are a <samp>CENTERPIECE</samp> of QA and <ins>&thinsp;w&thinsp;i&thinsp;d&thinsp;e&thinsp;</ins> umbrella terms for the check of code and its products (including documentation).
 Bug searching and quality proofing tests are optional but highly recommended and a natural share of software creation.

 ### Manual (spontaneous and planned)